Adlington95/monaco-rfid/README.md

 docker volume create db
 <i>

 # TODO

 Sound track play with mute option

 Fix qualifying lap one screen (error before first lap)

 Finish screen hangs

 When finished your qualifying, the finish screen should scroll to that specific user

 Jump starts should have lap time indicated in red

 Reset Button for each page

+Setup

+KC50

+Connect with ethernet to router, USB to laptop for debugging and for installing app.
+Will need developer mode on to use adb to install the apk - adb install app.apk Do not connect wifi
+Set display scaling to minimum turn off vibration and alarm sounds